Bruin-Dev/Intelygenz/sites-monitor/README.md

 ````

 ## Service logic
-The service must ask, for each cluster, for a list of each edge, paired with it's enterprise.
+The service must ask for the list of edges of each host; each edge data will be paired with its enterprise and the host itself.
 Once it has collected
 all the edges with it's enterprises, it must create a single task for each one.

 The way to generate tasks is generate an event like this one